Milford Transit District: Coastal Link

+Silver Sands Shuttle

+Milford Transit District operates a free seasonal out-and-back shuttle service from the Old Gate Lane Commuter parking lot to downtown Milford & Silver Sands State Park.
+The shuttle runs on weekends from 9:00 A.M.-6:00 P.M from the end of May thru the beginning of September as well as on Memorial Day, juneteenth, Independence Day (United States), & Labor Day.

 Door-to-door van service

 Milford Transit District operates paratransit service for New Haven county in compliance with the Americans with Disabilities Act of 1990.
 The service is provided to all points in Milford, and to the Bridgeport and New Haven areas.
 All paratransit buses are lift equipped.